erankova/Phase_3_Project/README.md

 `total_intl_charge`, `total_day_charge`, total_eve_charge`, and `total_night_charge` is perfectly correlated with `total_intl_minutes`, `total_day_minutes`, total_eve_minutes`, and `total_night_minutes` respectively.
 This makes sense since the company is charging by the minute.
 > If we need to, we can confidently drop the 'charge' column from each category; day, eve, night, and intl.
 We can keep the 'minutes' category as it is unclear what currency metric 'charge' is referring to.

 In addition, there is a near perfect correlation between `number_vmail_messages` and `voice_mail_plan`, this makes sense and these two columns much like 'charge' and 'minutes' are telling us the same thing.
-If we need to, we can drop `number_vmail_messages`.
+> If we need to, we can drop `number_vmail_messages`.

 Lastly, there are a couple of weak correlations associated with our target `churn` variable; It seems `customer_service_calls`, `international_plan` and `total_day_minutes` have a slight positive correlation with churn.
-While weak correlations, we would want to consider including these features in our models.
+> While weak correlations, we would want to consider including these features in our models.

 ![alt text](Phase_3_Project/Images/Data Exploration Heatmap.jpeg)

 # Data Preperation

 To prepare the data for modeling, several steps had to be taken as described below.
+All train/test splits maintain the default .75/.25 proportion respectively.
+We know we have class imbalance, so we will have `stratify = y` so our class proportions stay the same for both our train and test data.

 ## Model 1 & 2
 Given our selected approach to these `LogisticRegression` models, we had slightly different steps applied depending on the model.
+All train/test splits maintain

 #### Pre-Split